 Sponges, if left to sit while wet, can be one of the stinkiest things in your entire kitchen.
 Next time you're considering squeezing a few extra days of cleaning out of your sponge, try microwaving it for about thirty seconds.
 While this won't necessarily make it smell better if you've let it sit for too long, it will kill any bacteria, making it safe to use for longer.
 However, never try this with a dry sponge, as it can be a fire hazard - wet sponges only!

 3: Clean Pans With Dryer Sheets

 There are so many uses for used dryer sheets!
 Instead of throwing them away, consider keeping a few used dryer sheets in your kitchen.
-Simply fill a grimy pan with water, add a few drops of dish soap, add a dryer sheet, and leave everything to sit overnight.
-When you're ready to wash the dishes again, any baked-on food and grime will rinse away quickly.
+Fill a grimy pan with water, add a few drops of dish soap, add a dryer sheet, and leave everything to sit overnight.
+When you're ready to rewash the dishes, any baked-on food and grime will rinse away quickly.

 4: Clean Cloudy China With Vinegar

 Vinegar is an excellent all-around house cleaner, especially when it comes to cleaning dishes.
 If you have some cloudy, old glassware and china that could use some sanitization, try soaking it in white vinegar for five minutes (feel free to dilute the vinegar if you're concerned for the finish on your china).
 This will remove cloudiness, water spots, and other old stains, leaving them looking new.

 5: Clean Extra-Stubborn Stains With Baking Soda